JanineLapiz/ao3-gunpowder-skin/README.md

 ### Dashboard
 ![Dashboard](images/dashboard.png)

-## Note
+## Notes
+- At the time of this writing, AO3 no longer supports adding new user-created skins to the list of public skins.
+Hence, this was created.

-Some styles have been left alone.
+- Some styles have been left alone.
 They may be improved sometime in the future.